 This is the former Custom House for international travelers.
 It has also functioned as the Bank, Post Office, and Telephone Office.

 This was also a bank, older than the Bank/Custom House in the center of the town square.
 The AntlerND.com site has photos of this building when it was still surrounded by other structures.
+We featured this building in our book, Ghosts of North Dakota, Volume 3, and we’re glad we did, because in the spring of 2016, they tore it down after a white supremacist attempted to buy it, allegedly with plans to take over the town.

 On the left, the former firehouse and jail.
 On the right, the International Order of Odd Fellows hall.